Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Wind Finslerian structures

-with equality iff $\dot\gamma(s) \in A_E\setminus A$.
-Moreover, for a wind curve satisfying the equality in \eqref{elength2}, $F_l(\dot\gamma)=F(\dot\gamma) \equiv 1$ everywhere. \end{rem} Wind curves will become the natural ones for our approach, while regularity may be an interesting additional property.
-Notice that these curves are a subclass of $\Sigma$-admissible curves but, as a relevant difference, wind curves depend on reparametrizations.
+Notice that wind curves depend on reparametrizations.
 However, the following result suggests that this is not a relevant restriction, at least when the velocities do not vanish; it also provides a control on the possible reparametrizations.